Synonyms / Other Terms Used

 In a follow up project the four variants marked with 2) were tested for comprehensibility (Brugger, 1996).
 The shopping trolley with several items of shopping seems to be understood well enough with a comprehension score of 68.6 according to ISO 9186:1989.
 In contrast, the first variant of the table above with a human figure and side view of empty shopping trolley often was confused with baggage trolley/transport.
 Of the two variants from Aicher & Krampen (1977) the top one seems to be too abstract, while the other primarily was associated with packed lunch, which is the meaning originally intended.

 In a later Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant labeled as Eco-Mo Foundation proved to be understood far more often than most variants tested (Eco-Mo Foundation, 2001).
 While a comprehension score of 56.3 is far from being sufficient, the combination of a shopping bag with a gift box in any case seems to be superior to renderings with just one item.
-This was confirmed by An & Chan (2017), who tested the sign from the Chinese standard GB/T 10001, Public Information Graphical Symbols, labeled CNIS in the table above: with about 88 % correct responses among Chinese respondents, this pictogram variant seems to be well comprehensable.
+This was confirmed by An & Chan (2017), who tested the sign from the Chinese standard GB/T 10001, Public Information Graphical Symbols, labeled CNIS in the table above: with about 88 % correct responses among Chinese respondents, this pictogram variant seems to be well comprehensible.

 Regarding the message Supermarket 93.0 % of the respondents of a Comprehension Test conducted in Brazil answered correctly when a map symbol showing a side view of an empty shopping cart was presented (Fiori, 2008).